• Home

 What are tacos al vapor?

 Tacos al vapor are steamed tacos, but there’s more to it than that.
-The trick is the tortilla which is brushed with a flavorful mixture of spices and then fried before being filled with your favorite filling, wrapped, and then steamed.
+The trick is to brush the tortilla with a flavorful mixture of spices and then fry it before being filled with your favorite filling, wrapped, and then steamed.
 The cooking process creates one of the most flavorful tacos you’ve ever eaten.

 Recipes you might like: